Martingale Transports and Monge Maps: Applications and further properties

 \begin{proof} Let $\{y_n: n\in I\}\subseteq\R$ be the atoms of the distribution of $Y$, where $I$ is a countable set.
 As $(\Omega,\F,\P)$ is atomless, we can construct for each $n\in I$ a uniform random variable $U_{y_n}$ on $\{Y=y_n\}$ equipped with the restrictions of $\F$ and $\P$.
 It suffices to construct a random variable $X'$ that is $\sigma(Y,U_{y_n},n\in I)$-measurable such that $X'=\E[Y|X']$.
 By Theorem~\ref{thm1}, there exists a coupling $\pi$ of $X,Y$ supported on the union of a reverse graph $\{(h(y),y):y\in \R\}$ and $\bigcup_{n\in I}\{(x,y_n):x\in\R\}$.
 Let $F_{y_n}$ be the cdf of the conditional distribution of $\pi$ given $Y=y_n$ and let $F_{y_n}^\la$ denote its left-continuous inverse.
 We define

 Then $X'$ is $\sigma(Y,U_{y_n},n\in I)$-measurable and the joint distribution of $(X',Y)$ is $\pi$. \end{proof}

-\begin{remark} Theorem~\ref{th:refinedStrassen} implies the existence of an MMT when the second marginal~$\nu$ is atomless: in that case, we can apply Theorem~\ref{th:refinedStrassen} with $\F=\sigma(Y)$, so that $X'$ must be a function of~$Y$.
-Conversely, when $\nu$ is atomless, Theorem~\ref{th:refinedStrassen} is also an immediate consequence of Theorem~\ref{thm1}. \end{remark}
+\begin{remark} Theorem~\ref{thm1} implies the existence of an MMT when the second marginal~$\nu$ is atomless.
+This statement can also be recovered from Theorem~\ref{th:refinedStrassen} by taking $\F=\sigma(Y)$, so that $X'$ must be a function of~$Y$. \end{remark}

 A different way of framing those relations is to introduce a partial order on $\mathcal{P}(\R)$ via MMT.
 Noting that the convex order can be defined as $\mu\le_{\rm cx}\nu \Leftrightarrow \pim\neq\emptyset$, let us write $\mu\mb\nu$ if $\pib\neq\emptyset$.
 This is indeed a partial order.